jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Here are the steps to follow when configuring a custom content model:

-1. Create a new AMP project using the Alfresco Maven SDK
+1. Create a new project using the Alfresco Maven SDK
 2. Create a custom content model XML file
 3. Register the new model XML file using a Spring bean
 4. Test your changes